profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-2007-july.md

 look at things now, when I came to England I had only ten *Vassa*.
 I don’t think any ten-*vassa* monk now would consider doing such an operation!
-Ajahn Khemadhammo came a couple of weeks before, and then Ajahn Chah and I came together, arriving on 6^th^ May.
+Ajahn Khemadhammo came a couple of weeks before, and then Ajahn Chah and I came together, arriving on 6th May.
 Later Ajahns Ānando and Viradhammo dropped in, because they had gone to visit their families in North America.
 During that time I suggested they stay, and Ajahn Chah agreed, so they stayed on with me and there were four of us.

-Did Ajahn Chah make a decision at some point, that yes, OK, it would work?
+*Q:* Did Ajahn Chah make a decision at some point, that yes, OK, it would work?

-Well, when George Sharp came to see him in Thailand Ajahn Chah put him through a kind of test.
+*A:* Well, when George Sharp came to see him in Thailand Ajahn Chah put him through a kind of test.
 He was looking at George, trying to figure out what sort of person he was.
 George had to eat the leftovers at the end of the line, out of old enamel bowls with chips in them and sitting on